Real Estate Prices and Overview

 adults than found in 98.1% of the neighborhoods in America.

-In addition, one of the unique characteristics of the Dr Martin Luther King Jr Ave / N Broad St
+In addition, the Dr Martin Luther King Jr Ave / N Broad St neighborhood stands out for having an

-residents here is lower than that found in 97.0% of the neighborhoods
+average per capita income lower than 97.0% of the neighborhoods

 Also of note, 59.4% of the children in this area